 Example #1 - $600,000 estate is simply divided between their 4 children

 Example #2 - The $600,000 estate is split evenly between the four children, plus and additional "child" named Charity ($120,000 per child).
 The Charitable donation generates a tax credit of $60,000, which is then split between the 4 children.

 A proportionally small reduction in the amount giving to each of your children could lead to a substantial gift to the ministries that have meant a great deal to you.
 Careful planning of your estate can maximize the impact and legacy you leave behind.

 We commit to using your gifts in a way that ensures impact, accountability, transparency, and stewardship.

 We are members of the Evangelical Council for Financial Accountability (ECFA) and affiliate members of the Canadian Council of Christian Charities (CCCC).

-Our books are professionally audited each year by Vine and Partners LLP Chartered Professional Accountants (Hamilton ON) for Come Over & Help Canada; Kiekover, Scholma & Schumaker PC Certified Public Accountants (Zeeland MI) for Come Over & Help USA.
+Our books are professionally audited each year by Vine and Partners LLP Chartered Professional Accountants (Hamilton ON) for Come Over & Help Canada; Kiekover, Scholma & Schumaker PC Certified Public Accountants (Zeeland MI) perform an annual compilation for Come Over & Help USA.